cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/planning/search/_index.md

 It also finds explicit paths to these vertices, summarized in its search tree as shown below.

 ![depth-first](images/depth-first.png#center)
-*Depth-first can't find optimal paths.
+*Depth-first can't find optimal (shortest) paths.
 Vertex C is reachable from S by traversing just one edge, while the DFS tree shows a path of length 3.
-On the right the DFS search tree is shown.*
+On the right the DFS search tree is shown assuming alphabetical order in breaking up ties.
+Can you explain the DFS search tree?*

 DFS can be run verbatim on directed graphs, taking care to traverse edges only in their prescribed directions.

 ### Breadth-first search (BFS)

-In BFS the lifting of the starting state $s$, partitions the graph into layers: s itself (vertex at distance 0), the vertices at distance 1 from it, the vertices at distance 2 from it etc.
+In BFS the lifting of the starting state $s$, partitions the graph into layers: $s$ itself (vertex at distance 0), the vertices at distance 1 from it, the vertices at distance 2 from it etc.

 ![breadth-first](images/breadth-first.png#center)
 *BFS expansion in terms of layers of vertices - each layer at increasing distance from the layer that follows*.

 ![breadth-first-2](images/breadth-first-2.png#center)
-*Queue contents during BFS and the BFS search tree.*
+*Queue contents during BFS and the BFS search tree assuming alphabetical order.
+Can you explain the BFS search tree?
+Is the BFS search tree a shortest-path tree?*

 #### Dijkstra's Algorithm

 Breadth-first search finds shortest paths in any graph whose edges have unit length.
 Can we adapt it to a more general graph G = (V, E) whose edge lengths $l(e)$ are positive integers?
 Here is a simple trick for converting G into something BFS can handle: break G’s long edges into unit-length pieces, by introducing “dummy” nodes as shown next.

 ![dijkstras-graph](images/dijkstras-graph.png#center)
 *To construct the new graph $G'$ for any edge $e = (u, v)$ of $E$, replace it by $l(e)$ edges of length 1, by adding $l(e) − 1$ dummy nodes between nodes $u$ and $v$*.

-With the shown transformation we run BFS on $G'$.
+With the shown transformation, we can now run BFS on $G'$ and the search tree will reveal the shortest path of each goal node from the starting point.

+#### A* Algorithm

 ## Forward Search Implementation